 Contact Arkansas Defective Takata Airbag Injury Lawyer Ken Kieklak

-Ken Kieklak, Attorney at Law is dedicated to fighting for people severely injured due to a vehicle defect.
+Ken Kieklak of the Kieklak Law firm is dedicated to fighting for people severely injured due to a vehicle defect.
 To schedule a free and confidential initial consultation call 479-439-1843 or contact us online.